 Create a guide for password creation that employees must follow to keep passwords as protected as possible.
 Also, create a schedule where everyone changes their passwords at a set time, which can help further protect People Team members from a security breach.

 Today, everyone has a personal cell phone, and laptop and many businesses have adopted a "Bring Your Own Device" policy to save on overhead costs.
 However, such a policy brings significant security risks if it's not managed correctly.
+With a hybrid office approach gaining more support, accessing emails and coordinating small tasks on the move is quite convenient, however, you probably don't want your employees downloading PID onto their phones and re-uploading them into emails.

 If someone's device gets stolen or misplaced, sensitive data is now susceptible to someone outside of your organization, especially if the individual keeps their cloud passwords on their personal device.
 Choosing only to use company computers to access a cloud-based system may limit the amount of work done outside the office but significantly increases security measures.